Ferdinand Claiborne: Aftermath and effect on the wider war

 With the Red Sticks on the run and pushed out of his area of operations Claiborne retired to Fort Claiborne.
 His militia troops' enlistments were due to expire on 1 January 1814.
 Claiborne resigned his volunteer commission on 17 January 1814.
 Claiborne's campaign had a significant impact on the Creek War.
 By clearing the Alabama River of Red Sticks, and building fortification to keep them out, he forced them to move eastward.
 This eastward movement nearly coincided with the beginning of the campaign of General Andrew Jackson.
 This set the stage for the Battle of Horseshoe Bend, which occurred on 27 March 1814, a decisive victory for Jackson, effectively ending the Red Stick resistance.

 Last years and death

 Claiborne returned to Natchez with his troops in 1814.
 In March of that year, he resumed his duties as brigadier general of militia.
 Claiborne made extensive expenditures, of his own money, for the care and transportation of his men.
 In doing so, he expended nearly all of his fortune.
-Claiborne died March 22, 1815 [7] at the age of 45.
+Claiborne died March 22, 1815, at the age of 45.

+Personal life

+Ferdinand L. Claiborne was married to Magdaline Hutchins, a daughter of Anglo-American settler Anthony Hutchins.
+Another Hutchins daughter, Mary, was the wife of planter and territorial treasurer Abner Green.
+After Claiborne's death his widow remarried, to Baptist minister Dr. David Cooper.